 Guests from off campus must be at least 18 years of age or enrolled at a college or university.
 Students may petition the Office of Residence Life for special permission to host a guest who does not meet these criteria.
 This petition must be made in person by the EC student host to the Director of Residence Life at least three days in advance of the visit.
 See the Student Handbook for more information.

 Room assignment changes may be made only with the approval of the Office of Residence Life.
 As part of their education, students should learn to work out differences through compromise and logic rather than avoiding concerns and problems.
-Should a student desire a room change, he or she should consult with the Resident Assistant (RA), the Area Coordinator (AC), or the Coordinator of Housing Operations.
+Should a student desire a room change, he or she should consult with the Resident Assistant (RA) first.
+The next step will be to speak with the Area Coordinator (AC).

 Final approval of a room change is rendered by the Office of Residence Life.
+A student who changes a room must obtain and return a room change form.
 A $50 fine will be charged to students who fail to follow proper room change procedures, and/or their request may be denied.

 The College offers housing in the summer for current Elizabethtown College students.
 The summer housing priority is given to students employed by the college and those taking classes at the College.
-Summer housing may be given to those students participating in internships for College credit.
+Summer housing may be given to those students taking internships for College credit.
 Students must register the internship for credit with the Office of Registration and Records before the Summer Housing Application can be submitted.
-Housing for students with credit-bearing internships will be granted only if there is availability after student employees and those taking classes are placed in housing.
-Summer housing is not given to students who need housing for off campus employment or internships that are not for credit.
+Housing for students with credit bearing internships will be granted only if there is availability after student employees and those taking classes are placed in housing.
+Summer housing is not given to students whose sole reason for needing housing is for off campus employment or for paid internships (not for College credit).
 Summer residents must be approved by the Office of Student Rights and Responsibilities.
 Summer residents must uphold all College policies.

-During the summer months, students can expect that cleaning will begin immediately after the buildings close to prepare for the summer conference season.
-Construction on campus may begin in the early morning hours.
+During the summer months, students can expect that cleaning will begin immediately after the buildings close and preparations to begin for the summer conference season.
 The services, amenities, and conveniences that students have access to during the academic year are significantly limited in the summer months.
+This includes, but is not limited to, shower curtains being removed and construction beginning in early morning hours.
 Residence Life professional staff are not available to assist in situations that require intervention after business hours.
 Counseling Services are not available during the summer or between semesters.